 The attitude of the restaurateur or mess keeper took it or leave it and people had no option but to have what was being given.
 Coal or firewood was used for cooking.
 Only the higher-end hotels and restaurants had the luxury of cooking with gas.

 The development of catering is mainly attributed to the British, who introduced hotels and restaurants similar to the ones in Europe.
 They also established resorts in hill stations.

-This led to the establishment of small lodges and restaurants in and around railway stations to cater to the needs of the travelers.
+This led to the establishment of small lodges and restaurants in and around railway stations to cater to the needs of travelers.
 Refreshment rooms at railway stations and pantry cars in some of the trains were introduced.

 Reputed hotels such as the Taj, the Oberoi, and the Ambassador were well established when India became independent.
 After independence, the hospitality industry grew at a faster rate.